logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

 ## Conclusion

-In this guide you learned how to share feature store between projects and join feature groups.
+In this guide you learned how to share a feature store and how to join features from different feature stores.